 “That was a close one Carly” To my pup, and at the sound of my voice a tremendous rattle filled the quite forest and my heart began racing.

 The sound of a rattlesnake’s angry warning rattle can be absolutely terrifying.
 I’ve heard this noise out on forest trails way too many times and let me tell you, you never get used to that bone-chilling noise.
 It’s even more terrifying if you have a dog with you and even worse if your dog is off leash.
 The worst feeling in the world is wondering how close your dog might be to that life-changing (And bank account changing) rattle.
+I was recently talking to a friend who had a similar experience.
+He decided to take a different approach with a dog trainer in Aurora, CO to prepare his dog for any situation with loud, bone-chilling noises such as a rattlesnake’s rattle.

 Luckily for all you dog lovers out there, Rattlesnake Aversion Trainingis offered in most areas.
 Most VCAs offer rattlesnake aversion training for about $75.
 Friends may argue, is it fair to your pup to strap a shock collar on them and scare the poop out of man’s best friend in the hope that your Champ or Charlie will then be terrified of rattlesnakes?
 My opinion on this matter is that I want my dog to be as terrified as I am of rattlesnakes and not to go anywhere near them on the trail.
 If it takes a few shocks to get to that point, that may save my pups life one day, we’ll then that is the price I will pay.